 In November 2008, the Company acquired all of the outstanding common and preferred stock of the parent entity of aCerno, Inc. ("acerno") including vested stock options, in exchange for approximately \$89.5 million in cash paid in 2008 and in the first quarter of 2009.
-The purchase of acerno was intended to augment Akamai's Advertising Decision Solutions ("ADS"), which are solutions designed to help customers more effectively advertise online by helping them improve ad results by accessing the audiences they want.
+The purchase of acerno was intended to augment Akamai's

+Internet advertising-related offerings, which are designed to help customers more effectively target online advertising to the desired audience.
 The aggregate purchase price of \$90.8 million consisted of \$89.5 million in cash and \$1.3 million of transaction costs, which primarily consisted of fees for legal and financial advisory services.

 The acquisition of acerno was accounted for using the purchase method of accounting.
 The results of operations of the acquired business have been included in the consolidated financial statements of the Company since November 3, 2008, the date of acquisition.
 The total purchase consideration was allocated to the assets acquired and liabilities assumed based on their estimated fair values as of the date of acquisition, as determined by management and, with respect to identifiable intangible assets, by management with the assistance of an appraisal provided by a third-party valuation firm.
-The purchase price allocation was finalized during the first quarter of 2009.
 The excess of the purchase price over the amounts allocated to assets acquired and liabilities assumed was recorded as goodwill.
 The value of the goodwill from this acquisition can be attributed to a number of business factors including, but not limited to, potential sales opportunities to provide Akamai services to acerno customers; a trained technical workforce in place in the United States; an existing sales pipeline and a trained sales force.
-In accordance with current accounting standards, goodwill associated with the acerno acquisition will not be amortized and will be tested for impairment at least annually as required by SFAS No. 142 (see Note 10).
+In accordance with current accounting standards, goodwill associated with the acerno acquisition will not be amortized and will be tested for impairment at least annually as required by SFAS No. 142, "Goodwill and Other Intangible Assets."